salsita/siros-postgres/README.md

 ## Build artifacts

 Build artifacts can be found in `build/` directory.
-All of them are bundled with production `node_modules`, so after unpacking the artifacts they are ready.
+All of them are bundled with production `node_modules`i as needed, so after unpacking the artifacts they are ready.
 You only need to add `.env` files for some of them, of adjust configuration JS files.
 For detailed instructions please check respective README files of the components.